blindfold-chess/blindfold-chess/README.md

 * **DR** (Lower Right)

-To select any square on the 8x8 chessboard, you will make **three consecutive taps** on these quadrants.
+When you use the app in full-screen mode, you can use your thumbs to tap these quadrants.
+To select any square of the 8x8 chessboard, you will make **three consecutive taps** on these quadrants.
 Each tap narrows down the selection to a smaller quadrant, eventually pinpointing a single square.
 Visual help is provided during play to get acquainted with this system.

 **Example 1: tapping DR DL UL selects E2 (for White)**